xyproto/snusnu/README.md

 * HTTPS requires the use of certificates.
 This will make the browser complain about this, unless the certificates are added to the browser.
 * HTTP/2 is still pretty new.
 There might be bugs.
+* Supports Markdown when displaying files.
+* Does not support subdiretories yet.

 General information